AntoineSebert/AdvancedAICoursework_2/coursework-report.md

 ##### Deontological ethics

 Kantian ethics has been described as deontological, that is to say, it considers action in itself and duty or moral obligation, independently of any empirical circumstance of action.
 It therefore also opposes the [consequentialism](#consequentialism), which estimates the moral value of the action according to the foreseeable consequences thereof.
-Because of the absolute imperative nature of the notion of duty, and the unnecessary connection between happiness and morality, the Kantian position has often been described as rigorous [^Kant 1781; Kant 1788].
+Because of the absolute imperative nature of the notion of duty, and the unnecessary connection between happiness and morality, the Kantian position has often been described as rigorous [^Kant 1781][^Kant 1788].

 ##### Link with AI